tingatee/software-engineering-august-2024-cohort-se_day1_assignment-SE_Day1/README.md

 Importance: Prompt engineering is crucial because it influences the accuracy, relevance, and usefulness of the AI's output.
 Well-designed prompts can improve AI's performance, making it a valuable tool for various applications, from customer service to content generation

 ## Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+*“Write me a cover letter for an accountant position"*

+improved prompt
-“Write me a cover letter for an accountant position” “*Attaches resume* Use the above information to write me a cover letter for an accountant position with the following job description *attaches JD* Make it sort and precise and avoid buzz words”
+*“*Attaches resume* Use the above information to write me a cover letter for an accountant position with the following job description *attaches JD* Make it sort and precise and avoid buzz words”*